 Q: What is your name, where are you from?

-A: My name is Noah Franklin and I’m from the Louisville area.
+A: My name is Nick and I am from New Hampshire.

 Q: What are three interesting things about you that no one would guess?

 A: I listen to metal music, I’m afraid of heights and I’ve been to 20 countries.

 Q: What were you doing before you came to LIFT?

 A: Before I came to LIFT Academy, I was a professional ski jumper for 9 years, and just before LIFT, I was a biomedical electronic technician.